Experienced Boating Accident Attorneys Serving Clients in Omaha and Throughout Nebraska

 Frequently Asked Questions About Boating Accidents

-Who Is Responsible for Collisions Between Boats?
+Who Is Responsible for an Omaha Boat Collision?

 Liability for a boating accident can be a complicated issue.
 The actions of the boat operator should be examined first to determine if negligence was a factor.
 If the operator was traveling at an excess speed, failed to yield the right of way, was boating under the influence, or engaged in any other type of reckless behavior, both passengers on the boat and people on another vessel may have a claim against the operator.